phalcon/documentation/docs/api/phalcon_db.md

 ): string;
 ```

-Returns a SQL statement extended with a `RETURNING` clause so the
+Returns a SQL statement extended with a `RETURNING` clause.
-INSERT/UPDATE/DELETE returns rows.
-Supported by PostgreSQL and
+Supported by PostgreSQL and SQLite 3.35+; MySQL inherits the throw.
-SQLite 3.35+.
-Pass `["*"]` for `RETURNING *`, or a list of column
-names.
-The base implementation throws - MySQL inherits it because
-MySQL has no RETURNING construct.

 #### `rollbackSavepoint()` { #dbdialect-rollbacksavepoint }